SiaShen-dot/ARMultKAN/README.md

 ## License

-This project is released for academic research purposes.
+This project is released under the MIT License.

+See the LICENSE file for details.